-- 12.3.2 Variances to the Subdivision Regulations.
-Where the Town Council finds that compliance with the design standards for lot and street layout of the provisions of Article 5 of these land development regulations would cause unusual or extraordinary difficulties because of exceptional and unique conditions of topography, access, location, shape, size, drainage, or other physical features of the site, it may grant a variance from the subdivision regulations found herein so that substantial justice may be done and the public interest secured; provided, that the public interest is protected and the development is in keeping with the general spirit and intent of these land development regulations.
-No such variance shall be granted if it would have the effect of nullifying the intent and purpose of these land development regulations or circumstances are the result of action of the applicant.
-Furthermore, no variance shall be granted from the required improvements as specified within Article 5 of these land development regulations. - 12.3.2.1 Conditions.
-In granting variances and/or modifications, the Town Council may require such conditions as will, in the judgment of the Town Council secure substantially the objectives of the standards for requirements so varied or modified. - 12.3.2.2 Procedures.
+12.3.2 Variances to the Subdivision Regulations

+Where the City Council finds that compliance with the design standards for lot and street layout of the provisions of Article 5 of these land development regulations would cause unusual or extraordinary difficulties because of exceptional and unique conditions of topography, access, location, shape, size, drainage, or other physical features of the site, it may grant a variance from the subdivision regulations found herein so that substantial justice may be done and the public interest secured; provided, that the public interest is protected and the development is in keeping with the general spirit and intent of these land development regulations.
+No such variance shall be granted if it would have the effect of nullifying the intent and purpose of these land development regulations.
+Furthermore, no variance shall be granted from the required improvements as specified within Article 5 of these land development regulations.

+12.3.2.1 Conditions.

+In granting variances and/or modifications, the City Council may require such conditions as will, in the judgment of the City Council secure substantially the objectives of the standards for requirements so varied or modified.

+12.3.2.2 Procedures.

 Variances may be granted upon written request of the subdivider setting forth the reasons for each variance.
 A petition for any such variance shall be submitted in writing by the subdivider to the Land Development Regulation Administrator for the consideration of the Planning and Zoning Board, in conjunction with the submission of the preliminary plat.

 The Planning and Zoning Board shall handle such matter in a public session as part of a previously prepared agenda.
-The Planning and Zoning Board shall submit its report and recommendations to the Town Council.
+The Planning and Zoning Board shall submit its report and recommendation to the City Council.

-Within a reasonable time after receiving the Planning and Zoning Board report and recommendation, the Town Council shall by majority vote either approve, approve with conditions, or deny the request.
+Within a reasonable time after receiving the Planning and Zoning Board report and recommendation, the City Council shall by majority vote either approve, approve with conditions, or deny the request.
 Such matters shall be handled in a public session as part of a previously prepared agenda.

-12.3.2.3 Variances to the Minimum Housing Regulations.
-Where the literal application of the requirements of Article 9 of these land development regulations would appear to cause undue hardship on an owner or tenant, the owner of such building or structure, or their authorized agent, may request the Town Council to approve a variance in accordance with Article 13 of these land development regulations.
+12.3.3 Variances to the Minimum Housing Regulations

+Where the literal application of the requirements of Article 9 of these land development regulations would appear to cause undue hardship on an owner or tenant, the owner of such building or structure, or their authorized agent, may request the City Council to approve a variance in accordance with Article 13 of these land development regulations.